-Objective: To minimise the number of unnecessary visits to the worksite.
+Objective: To minimise the number of unnecessary visits to offices.

-- 1. Where site visits are required, site guidance on social distancing and hygiene should be explained to visitors on or before arrival. - 2.
-Encouraging visits via remote connection/working where this is an option. - 3.
-Limiting the number of visitors at any one time. - 4.
-Determine if schedules for essential services and contractor visits can be revised to reduce interaction and overlap between people. - 5.
-Maintaining a record of all visitors, if this is practical.
+1. Encouraging visits via remote connection or remote working for visitors where this is an option.

+- 2. Limiting the number of visitors at any one time. - 3.
+Limiting visitor times to a specific time window and restricting access to required visitors only. - 4.
+Determining if schedules for essential services and contractor visits can be revised to reduce interaction and overlap between people, for example, carrying out services at night. - 5.
+Maintaining a record of all visitors, if this is practical. - 6.
+Revising visitor arrangements to ensure social distancing and hygiene, for example, where someone physically signs in with the same pen in receptions.